How to Grow Black Beans: A Step-by-Step Guide

 To thresh the beans, you can either open the pods by hand or place them in a bag and gently crush them to release them.
 After threshing, winnow the beans to remove any trash or debris.
 This can be done by pouring the beans from one container to another in a light breeze, carrying the lighter chaff away.

 Once harvested, store your black beans in a cool, dry place.
-They can be kept for many months if stored properly, providing a long-lasting supply of this nutritious and delicious legume.
+If stored properly, they can be kept for many months, providing a long-lasting supply of this nutritious and delicious legume.

 Black beans harvesting